I Thought I Would Just Know How to Mother

 The Map Back to Myself

 Somewhere in the chaos, I turned back to my birth chart.
-Not just as a curiosity, but as a lifeline.
+Not just as a woo-woo divination modality, but as a way to know myself deep enough to make actual change.

 ✨ It showed me why my emotions felt like tidal waves crashing out of nowhere.